Planckian bound on quantum dynamical entropy

-\textbf{Entropy rate formula}.
-To facilitate analytical progress, we consider a general class of mesoscopic monitoring with continuous-valued outcome (replacing a sum over outcome by an integral):

-where $Q$ is as in \eqref{eq:defmeso}.
+which describe a weak measurement of $Q$ with order-one precision.
+The definition~\eqref{eq:SCNT} can be adapted by replacing sums by integrals; $p_{\vec{m}}$ and $p_m^s$ become probability densities and the Shannon entropies become differential entropies.
+The measurement strength can be tuned by rescaling $Q$ itself.
 The $\sqrt{\delta t}$ factor allows a well-defined continuous monitoring $\delta t \to 0$ limit.
-The measurement strength can be tuned by rescaling $Q$ itself.
+Such mesoscopic monitoring has a qualitatively milder backreaction, and can lead to a nonzero entropy growth rate.

-In the thermodynamic limit and away from any thermal criticality, the time-dependent fluctuation of $Q$ becomes Gaussian due to cluster decomposition (see Appendix).
-As a consequence the dynamical entropy rate can be computed solely in terms of the Keldysh and retarded Green functions in frequency domain~\cite{Kamenev_2011}.
-We define them with the following convention (we assume $Q$ to be bosonic):
+\textbf{Rate formula}.
+In fact, the aforementioned rate can be analytically calculated, even in interacting systems.
+Indeed, in the thermodynamic limit and away from thermal criticality, the time-dependent fluctuation of $Q$ becomes effectively Gaussian due to cluster decomposition (see End Matter).
+Thus, the dynamical entropy rate can be computed solely in terms of the Keldysh and retarded Green functions in frequency domain~\cite{Kamenev_2011}.
+We define them with the following convention:

 At thermal equilibrium, they are related by the fluctuation-dissipation theorem (FDT), $\mathrm{Im} G_R(\omega) = \tanh (\beta\omega) G_K(\omega) / 2 $; $\mathrm{Re} G_R(\omega) $ is given by Kramers-Kronig.
-In terms of the eigenstate thermalization hypothesis~\cite{Deutsch_2018,D'Alessio-review}, the Green functions encode the same data as the two-point structure factor (however the Gaussianity is not equivalent to the vanishing of higher free cumulants~\cite{ETHplus,laura-jorge}).

-The Gaussianity enables a simple method to compute the dynamical entropy.
-We write a free boson model in which a displacement operator has the same $G_K$, and perform exact calculation therein (see Appendix).
+In terms of the eigenstate thermalization hypothesis~\cite{srednick,Deutsch_2018,D'Alessio-review}, the Green functions encode the same data as the two-point structure factor (yet Gaussianity is not equivalent to the vanishing of higher free cumulants~\cite{ETHplus,laura-jorge}).
+The emergent Gaussianity enables a simple method to compute the dynamical entropy.
+We write a free boson model in which a displacement operator has the same $G_K$, and perform exact calculation therein.
+The calculation is lengthy yet elementary; see \cite{supp} for details.
 The result is the following: